HadiMed/reverse_ctf_/IDEH FLY HACK CTF/readme.md

 ![patch](https://user-images.githubusercontent.com/57273771/156937280-5798e906-3cbb-441a-8010-666a30303911.PNG)

-- Patching this instructions with NOPs will have the effect of not assigning 0 to the Z coordinate which mean if if keep pressing space , i'll keep jumping incrementing Z which mean I keep Jumping <br/>
+- Patching this instructions with NOPs will have the effect of not assigning 0 to the Z coordinate which mean if if keep pressing space , i'll keep  incrementing Z which mean I keep Jumping <br/>

 - Use any DLL injector to inject the FLY MODE  , For Me I used this one  https://github.com/HadiMed/Dll_injector